discourse/prometheus_exporter/README.md

 ## Transport concerns

 Prometheus Exporter handles transport using a simple HTTP protocol.
 In multi process mode we avoid needing a large number of HTTP request by using chunked encoding to send metrics.
 This means that a single HTTP channel can deliver 100s or even 1000s of metrics over a single HTTP session to the `/send-metrics` endpoint.
-All calls to `send` and `send_json` on the PrometheusExporter::Client class are **non-blocking** and batched.
+All calls to `send` and `send_json` on the `PrometheusExporter::Client` class are **non-blocking** and batched.

-The `/bench` directory has simple benchmark it is able to send through 10k messages in 500ms.
+The `/bench` directory has simple benchmark, which is able to send through 10k messages in 500ms.

 ## JSON generation and parsing

 The `PrometheusExporter::Client` class has the method `#send-json`.
 This method, by default, will call `JSON.dump` on the Object it recieves.
 You may opt in for `oj` mode where it can use the faster `Oj.dump(obj, mode: :compat)` for JSON serialization.
 But be warned that if you have custom objects that implement own `to_json` methods this may not work as expected.
-You can opt for oj serialization with `json_serializer: :oj`
+You can opt for oj serialization with `json_serializer: :oj`.

-The `PrometheusExporter::Server::Collector` parses your JSON, by default it will use the faster Oj deserializer if availabe.
+When `PrometheusExporter::Server::Collector` parses your JSON, by default it will use the faster Oj deserializer if available.
 This happens cause it only expects a simple Hash out of the box.
-You can opt in for the default JSON deserializer with `json_serializer: :json`
+You can opt in for the default JSON deserializer with `json_serializer: :json`.

 ## Contributing